Word-representable graph: History

 Word-representable graphs were introduced by Sergey Kitaev in 2004 based on joint research with Steven Seif on the Perkins semigroup, which has played an important role in semigroup theory since 1960.
 The first systematic study of word-representable graphs was undertaken in a 2008 paper by Kitaev and Artem Pyatkin, starting development of the theory.
 One of key contributors to the area is Magnús M. Halldórsson.
 Up to date, 35+ papers have been written on the subject, and the core of the book by Sergey Kitaev and Vadim Lozin is devoted to the theory of word-representable graphs.
 A quick way to get familiar with the area is to read one of the survey articles.

 Motivation to study the graphs

-According to, word-representable graphs are relevant to various fields, thus providing a motivation to study the graphs.
+According to, word-representable graphs are relevant to various fields, thus motivating to study the graphs.
 These fields are algebra, graph theory, computer science, combinatorics on words, and scheduling.
 Word-representable graphs are especially important in graph theory, since they generalise several important classes of graphs, e.g. circle graphs, 3-colorable graphs and comparability graphs.